 Working with Others.
 Teaching your child to work well with others will enhance their ability to lead.
 Everyone loves a leader who is a team player.
 By building the skill of team co-operation in your child, he or she will be more prepared to become a leader who is well liked, and known for their good qualities.

 Being Open to Constructive Criticism.
 As a leader, your child will sometimes find themselves open to criticism from all angles.
 Teach them to see the good in this.
 When someone appears to be critical of your child’s leadership, train them to try and take at least one thing from it that they can learn.
 Teach them the importance of sometimes overlooking the tone that the critical remark or advice is said in.
 Teach them to stand up for themselves when attacked, but to learn whenever possible.

 Being a leader is not the glamorous life it sometimes appears.
 Teach your child the true meaning of being a leader, and how the path to gaining those qualities takes strength and humility.
 Remind them of the importance of leaders in our society, and the need to keep their motives in check.
 The world will benefit from as many great leaders as are available.

 Take a moment to evaluate your child.
 Does your child lack self-esteem or confidence?
 Is your child shy or has difficulty speaking up in class?
 There are many ways to build self-esteem and self-confidence.
-Speech Crafters Club is a great place to start.
-Through empowerment and encouragement, children ages 8 and up learn the process of communicating their own ideas, dreams and thoughts in a way that is clearly understood by the listener.
+Speech Crafters Speech and Debate Club is a great place to start.
+Through empowerment and encouragement, children ages 7 and up learn the process of communicating their own ideas, dreams and thoughts in a way that is clearly understood by the listener.
 They develop leadership skills that will enable them to do better in school and feel confident about themselves and their abilities.
-Want to learn more about Speech Crafters Club and how it can help rocket your child’s self-esteem and self-confidence as well as build leadership skills?
+Want to learn more about Speech Crafters Speech and Debate Club and how it can help rocket your child’s self-esteem and self-confidence as well as build leadership skills?
 Click HERE!